Bake-off and coffee morning in aid of Macmillan

 As part of Macmillan’s biggest annual coffee morning’s 25th anniversary, Origins restaurant, hosted a coffee and cake morning, which raised a fantastic £452.39!

 Ted Coxon, Manager at Origins Restaurant, said: “We wanted to do something ‘extra’ for this year’s Macmillan coffee morning.
 So Catering tutors Steve Poole, Mark Johnson and Dan Gibbons and Tourism tutor, Wayne Hull and myself, made our ‘showstopper’ cakes, which were judged by Assistant Principal, Catherine Armstrong.
-The winner was, Catering Lecturer, Steve Poole
+The winner was, Catering Tutor, Steve Poole

 “Steve received title of “winner” for his decadent fruit cake.
 The cakes that we made were added to the cake sale.
 This is a fantastic cause which we were more than happy to help with and we would like to thank Helen Knight, the Macmillan representative for Shropshire, in supporting our event.